 The little boy who could barely write his own name now writes me notes and knows what a dodecahedron is.
 (I had to google it).

-Whilst he has undoubtedly learnt so much, it’s fair to say it’s been a pretty steep learning curve for Mummy too!
+Whilst he has undoubtedly learnt so much, it’s fair to say the first year at school has been a pretty steep learning curve for Mummy too!

 1 You can never have too many T-shirts.

 I don’t know how it happens but every day there is a new ominous stain on his t-shirt.
 Ink, paint, food, mud.
 I’ve seen it all.
 Buy however many T-shirts you think you will need to get you through the week.
 Then buy another two just in case.
 Then buy one more just to be sure.
 Trust me you will use them.
 It’s also a good time to stock up on stain remover.

 2 Every class has ‘that kid’.

 Whether it’s one that bullies, one that hits, or one that teaches your kid the swears.
 At some point during the year you are probably going to have to have an awkward conversation about another child.
 Sometimes that child is yours!